a private jet ascending higher into the sky above the clouds during sunset

 Flying at higher altitudes offers a significant advantage in terms of reduced turbulence.
 Turbulence is caused by atmospheric conditions and air currents, which can be unsettling for passengers and affect their sense of comfort during the flight.
 By flying at higher altitudes, private jets can often avoid or minimize turbulence, providing a smoother and more enjoyable journey for those onboard.

-Interestingly enough, higher altitudes also allow jets to fly above weather systems, such as certain storm clouds or turbulent weather patterns, which are more commonly experienced at lower altitudes.
+Interestingly, higher altitudes also allow jets to fly above weather systems, such as certain storm clouds or turbulent weather patterns, which are more commonly experienced at lower altitudes.

 Fuel efficiency

 In addition to reduced turbulence, jets benefit from improved fuel efficiency at higher altitudes.
-Altitude affects the air density and the air is thinner at higher altitudes.
+Altitude affects the air density, and the air is thinner at higher altitudes.
 Thinner air creates less drag on the aircraft, allowing it to operate more efficiently and consume less fuel.
 Private jet owners and operators appreciate this advantage since it reduces operational costs.

 High flying private jets

-a front view of a private jet flying above the clouds at sunset
+A front view of a private jet flying above the clouds at sunset.

-a front view of a private jet flying above the clouds at sunset
+A front view of a private jet flying above the clouds at sunset.

 Gulfstream G650ER

-The Gulfstream G650ER boasts the longest range of any business jet in the world.
+The Gulfstream G650ER boasts the longest range of any business jet.
 It’s capable of reaching an impressive maximum altitude of 51,000 feet, well above the cruising altitude of commercial airlines.
+Despite its ability to reach such spectacular heights, it typically operates at a cruising altitude of around 41,000 feet.

 Bombardier Global 7500